SkylineCommunications/dataminer-docs/connector-help/connector_help/Axon SEB10.md

 ### Settings Page

-On thispage, you can configure several aspects of the SEB10.
+On this page, you can configure several aspects of the SEB10.

 In the left column, the following settings are available: